Critical Analysis of a Jewish Leader: Gideon the Judge

 ridiculed him be arrested and put to death; but Saul declared that no man would

-the death penalty, for they were not merely ridiculing the human being
+were subject to the death penalty, for they were not merely ridiculing the

 Yet, certain additional questions